DoganSahin-git/django_framework_running_example/README.md

 ## Django Framework Running Example
-Python Django app is built to show you a vey basic form of a blog application.
+Python Django app is built to show you a very basic form of a blog application.
 It uses SQLite as a database.

 create virtual environment
 ```